charlesneimog/py4pd/docs/pd-users/methods.md

 ### <h3 align="center"> <code>home</code> </h3>

 Set the home for Python.
-It is similar to execute Python from some specific folder.
+It is similar to executing Python from some specific folder.
 For example, when we use `cd Downloads` then `python myscript.py` in the same terminal.

 <div class="grid cards" markdown>